dfinity/portal/blog/features/wasm-native-stable-memory.md

 ![Metrics with Wasm-native stable memory](/img/blog/wasm-native-stable-memory-execution-metrics-wnsm.png)

-So we can see that this dapp gets a 1.5x speedup from Wasm-native stable memory.
+We can see that this dapp gets a 1.5x speedup from the Wasm-native stable memory change.

 ## Production Examples